SAFEGUARDING YOUR PAYMENTS

 ARIVAL AND DEPARTURE INTERNATIONAL AIRPORTS

 Kochi International Airport is only one hours travel to your first destination, Fort Kochi.
-Transfers from the airport are included and one of our representatives will be there to meet you holding a TEXTILE TRAVELS signboard.
+Transfers from the airport are included on the first day of the tour, and one of our representatives will be there to meet you holding a TEXTILE TRAVELS signboard.
 Flights arrive in general from a Middle East hub in the morning around 8.00am to 9.00am.
 Airfares to Kochi seem to be cheaper than to elsewhere in Kerala and the airport is the first one in India to be fully powered by solar power!

-If you are coming by road or train, we’ll still be there to meet you on arrival.
+If you are coming by road or train, we’ll still be there to meet you on arrival on the first day of the tour.
+If you are arriving before the start of the tour we will advise on transport from the airport to your hotel.
 Individual arrangements will be confirmed before the tour start date.
 We will give you full instructions with regard to connecting with our representative at the airport in your Travel Documents.

-For your return flight we include a free transfer to the nearest departure airport to our final tour destination.
+For your return flight we include a free transfer to the nearest departure airport or railway station to our final tour destination.

-If you are booking a flight directly online, Skyscanner website compares prices for most of the available flights to India and is a good guide on what to expect pricewise for the different time slots available.
+If you are booking a flight directly online, Skyscanner website compares prices for most of the available flights to India and is a good guide on what to expect pricewise.

 Before arriving in India, you will be given an immigration form to fill in on the flight.
-Details of how to fill in some parts of this will be sent to you beforehand with your trip documents.
+Details of how to complete this form will be sent to you beforehand with your trip documents.

 For anyone travelling on an e-tourist visa, look out for the counter as soon as you come into the Immigration area as there is a separate counter for e-tourist visa holders.
 There will most probably be a queue for this counter.